 - ergots, which combine ergotamine and caffeine, such as Cafergot and Migergot

-You may also be given anti-nausea medication if you experience nausea and vomiting with a migraine.
+You may also be given anti-nausea medication if you experience nausea and vomiting with a migraine episode.

-Corticosteroids are sometimes used with other medications to treat severe migraines, but aren’t recommended for frequent use because of side effects.
+Corticosteroids are sometimes used with other medications to treat severe migraines.
+However, these aren’t recommended for frequent use because of side effects.

 You may be a candidate for preventive medications if:

 - You need to use pain relieving drugs three or more times per week.

 - You don’t get relief from pain-relieving medications.

 - Your attacks make you miss work or social occasions, or otherwise interfere severely with your daily life.

 Preventive medications are taken regularly, usually every day.
 Preventative treatment is intended to reduce the frequency, length, and severity of your migraine attacks.

 If stress is a known trigger for your migraine episodes, your doctor may recommend taking the medication only during times of high stress, such as leading up to a stressful work week or event.